-Overall judgement for Care and Conduct of Learners
+Overall judgement for Leadership and Management

 The overall judgment needs to refer to the Grade Descriptors and find a "best fit" overall.
 This is not just a matter of adding up the individual judgements.
 In making the overall judgement, inspectors should consider the judgements relating to both the headteacher and senior leaders and also to the governors or managers, but the overall judgement should reflect the judgement on the headteacher and senior leader.
 Leadership and management cannot be judged satisfactory or better solely on the judgement on the governors or managers.